Women's Fund of Western Massachusetts records

 Accessioned by Burd Schlessinger, October 2009

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2017-S-0050, Boxes 1-2 renumbered as Boxes 6-7
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2017-S-0050, Boxes 1-2 renumbered as Boxes 6-7

 - Computer media